 The Nutcracker.
 Courtesy, American Ballet Theatre

-For more than 50 years, the New York City Ballet has brought visions of the Sugarplum Fairy, marching toy soldiers and the Mouse King to life with its Lincoln Center production of The Nutcracker.
-The performance is distinguished by old-fashioned costumes, the spectacle of an onstage snowstorm, magical sets including a one-ton Christmas tree and, of course, Tchaikovsky’s timeless music.
+For more than 50 years the New York City Ballet has brought visions of the Sugarplum Fairy, toy soldiers and the Mouse King to life with its Lincoln Center production of The Nutcracker.
+The performance is distinguished by old-fashioned costumes, an onstage snowstorm, magical sets including a 1-ton Christmas tree and, of course, Tchaikovsky’s timeless music.

 Rockefeller Center Christmas Tree.
 Courtesy, Diane Bondareff/Invision for Tishman Speyer/AP Images

 The Christmas tree lighting at Rockefeller Center, which takes place the first Wednesday after Thanksgiving, heralds the holiday season in New York City.
 Brave the cold in the weeks afterward to see the giant tree adorned with tens of thousands of multicolored lights.
+It remains lit through the first week of the New Year.of thousands of multicolored lights.
 The tree remains lit through the first week of the New Year.

 Grand Army Plaza.
 Photo: Billy Hickey

-Celebrate Hanukkah with the lighting of the world’s largest menorahs.
-One is in Manhattan, at Fifth Avenue and 59th Street (right in front of the Plaza Hotel).
+Celebrate Hanukkah with the lighting of the world’s largest menorah at Fifth Avenue and 59th Street (in front of the Plaza Hotel).
 This 32-foot-high, gold-colored, 4,000-pound steel holiday icon is a sight to behold.
-A similar menorah sits across the river, in Brooklyn’s Grand Army Plaza (at the head of Prospect Park).
-A candle will be lit on each menorah every evening of the holiday.
+A similarly massive menorah sits across the river, in Brooklyn’s Grand Army Plaza (at the head of Prospect Park).
+A candle is lit on each menorah every evening of the holiday.

-This celebration of African American heritage takes place December 26 to January 1 each year, and culminates in a feast and gift-giving ritual.
-The City’s largest Kwanzaa celebrations usually take place at the American Museum of Natural History—which hosts a one-day fete featuring African dance, live musical performances and traditional crafts—and Harlem’s Apollo Theater, where you’ll find dance, music and various family-friendly activities.
+This celebration of African American heritage from December 26 to January 1 culminates in a feast and gift-giving ritual.
+The City’s largest Kwanzaa events usually take place at the American Museum of Natural History—which hosts a one-day fete of African dance, live music and traditional crafts—and Harlem’s Apollo Theater, where you’ll typically find dance, music and various family-friendly activities.

 New Year's Eve Ball Drop.
 Photo: Julienne Schaer

-It wouldn’t be New Year’s Eve without the crystal ball drop in Times Square.
+It wouldn’t be New Year’s Eve without the crystal ball dropping in Times Square.
 Throngs gather in the surrounding streets to watch the celebrity commentators and performances before counting down to midnight.

 New York Road Runners Midnight Run

-This annual race through Central Park serves as an active alternative to the Times Square New Year’s Eve ritual.
+This annual race through Central Park is as an active alternative to the Times Square New Year’s Eve ritual.